 In previous years, there was a steady decline in the number of first-time homebuyers.
 This was largely because buying a house was seen as too expensive, especially with a sharp rise in the general cost of living.
 Some experts predicted the financial uncertainty from the COVID-19 pandemic would further discourage new homebuyers.

 However, the pandemic caused rental rates to rise in many parts of the United States.
-Many renters looking for their first house are still concerned about the price, but figure if rental rates are going to cause as much financial stress as paying a mortgage, it’s better for them to at least own their own home.
+Many renters looking for their first house are still concerned about the price, but figure if rental rates are going to cause as much financial stress as paying a mortgage, it may be better for them to at least own their own home.

 Existing homeowners have the opposite problem.
 While they may be able to sell their house for more, it also means they’re spending more to buy a new home.
-Even if they plan to downsize, it looks to be more costly to move than to stay in their current home.
-Mortgage rates are also increasing, so there’s a good chance moving into a new home could result in higher interest rates.
+Even if they plan to downsize, it could be more costly to move than to stay in their current home.
+Mortgage rates have been steadily increasing, so there’s a good chance moving into a new home could result in higher interest rates.

-2022 saw one of the biggest spikes in housing prices.
-The average cost of a home rose by more than $80,000
+This may be a good sign, considering that 2022 saw one of the biggest spikes in housing prices.
+The average cost of a home rose by more than $80,000.

 As a side effect of the pandemic, interest rates hit a record low.
 In 2021, 15-year mortgages hovered around 2.15%, while 30-year mortgages were frequently under 3%.
-Unfortunately, the Federal Reserve announced a rise of 0.5 percent in the interest rate to slow inflation.
+But those numbers were short lived.
+Shortly thereafter, the Federal Reserve announced a rise of 0.5 percent in the interest rate to slow inflation.

-The increase in both housing prices and mortgage rates does not appear to be temporary.
-Many housing experts are predicting a continued increase in the following years.
+The fluctuations in both housing prices and mortgage rates does not appear to be temporary.
+Many housing experts are predicting a continued increase in interest rates in the following years, even as home prices remain the same or experience a slight decline.
 This is yet another reason why so many homebuyers are trying to find a house now before it becomes even harder to justify the cost.

 Housing Availability

 Because of the greater demand for houses, homes are staying on the market for shorter periods.
-Based on data from the previous year, most homes are expected to sell in under a month.
+Based on data from 2024, most homes are expected to sell in under a month.
 This means that if you’re planning to buy a house, you don’t want to sit on a potential purchase.

 An Upcoming Crash?